Jonathan D. Wren, Ph.D.

 In biology and medicine, not only has a lot of data already been generated, but technological advances are enabling us to gather more of it faster every year.
 Having a lot of data, however, does not necessarily mean we have any greater understanding of how things work.

 Discovering how diseases begin and how they might be treated comes from putting the data in a context that it can be understood and then putting the data in the right hands to use it.
 One example of this is human genetics.
-Humans have about 25,000 genes, and we have data on the location of each gene, but we still don’t know what about one-third of them do.
+Humans have about 25,000 protein-coding genes, and we have data on the location of each gene, but we still don’t know what about one-third of them do.

 Research